lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session11_see.md

 7. How do these decisions align with the team's shared vision, question and needs?

-8. What data will we watch to see how we're doing?
+8. What data will we watch to monitor the team's progress?

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->